Interpretation Guidelines Manual British Columbia Employment Standards Act and Regulations

 The Director may commence collection action as soon as a determination is issued, or may wait until appeal proceedings are concluded.
 If collection action is commenced while an appeal is ongoing, the Director normally holds funds in his trust account as a courtesy to the employer pending the resolution of the appeal process.

-A person who appeals a determination issued pursuant to s.79 of the Act may request the tribunal to make an order than the Director not pay out wages found owing under a determination.
+A person who appeals a determination issued pursuant to s.79 of the Act may request the tribunal to make a formal order that the Director not pay out wages found owing under a determination.
 The applicant must show that the suspension request is warranted.

 The Director will usually not take a position on suspension requests on the condition that the total amount of wages required to be paid under the determination is sent to the Director to be deposited in the Director’s trust account.